IssaAboudi/codingNotes/cpp/Loops.md

   std::cout << "Hello" << std::endl;
 ```

-But this is incredibly messy and "spaghetti" coding.
+But this is incredibly messy and clutters up the code.
 Loops let us do this code in a much more elegant and clean way.

 ## "For" loops